-- Revenues (continued) - Fees to the Authority from the Chicago White Sox The Management Agreement, as amended, currently provides three mechanisms by which the Chicago White Sox remits fees to the Authority.
+Fees to the Authority from the Chicago White Sox - The Management Agreement, as amended, currently provides three mechanisms by which the Chicago White Sox remits fees to the Authority.
 The first mechanism is through ticket revenues; the second is through a guaranteed fee; and the third is an escalating fee for the use of the Conference Center.

 Under Article III of the Management Agreement, upon completion of the new stadium, the Authority is entitled to certain ticket fees, which represent a percentage of ticket revenues after attendance reaches a certain level, as defined by the Management Agreement.
-Tickets sold for the 2018 Season did not exceed the minimum ticket threshold.
-Therefore, no net ticket fees were received at the conclusion of the 2018 Season.
-Tickets sold for the 2019 Season are projected not to exceed the minimum ticket threshold.
-Therefore, no net ticket fees are projected to be received at the conclusion of the 2019 Season.
+Tickets sold for the 2019 Season did not exceed the minimum ticket threshold.
+Therefore, no net ticket fees were received at the conclusion of the 2019 Season.
+Tickets sold for the 2020 Season are projected not to exceed the minimum ticket threshold.
+Therefore, no net ticket threshold.
+Therefore, no net ticket threshold.
+Therefore, no net ticket sold for the 2020 Season are projected not to exceed the minimum ticket threshold.
+Therefore, no net ticket fees are projected to be received at the conclusion of the 2020 Season.